What’s it all about?

 Getting away: Gatwick is about an hour away by car, or easily accessible by train via Clapham Junction.

 Peckham offers the full range of education options, and there is a variety of specialist schools both here and in the surrounding areas.
-John Donne Primary (an academy converter), Harris Primary Academy Peckham Park and St Mary Magdalene are all popular choices.
+John Donne Primary (an academy converter), Harris Primary Academy Peckham Park, Ivydale and St Mary Magdalene are all popular choices.
 For education from primary to sixth form, there is Haberdashers Aske’s Hatcham College, a specialist music and ICT school in New Cross, while local secondary schools Harris Academy Peckham and Highshore School in nearby Camberwell are also local favourites.
+The Belham Primary School is a state-funded academy which opened in September 2015.
+Bellenden Primary School is another popular choice.
 For faith school options, the Catholic boys’ secondary school St Thomas the Apostle College has a good reputation.
 There is also easy access to the well established independent schools in Dulwich such as James Allen’s Girls’ School and Dulwich College.
 There are also several special schools such as Tuke School, which specialises in teaching children with physical disabilities.

 Please see our schools tab for more information on schools in this area.